status-im/nimbus-eth2/docs/the_nimbus_book/src/execution-client.md

 See the [era file guide](./era-store.md) for more information.

 !!! tip ""
-    Future versions of Nimbus will support other methods of syncing
+    Future versions of Nimbus will support other methods of syncing, such as snap sync.

 === "Mainnet"
     !!! note ""